LucasEnard/benchmark-python-objectscript/README.md

 <img width="1614" alt="PythonInterpreter" src="https://user-images.githubusercontent.com/47849411/145864423-2de24aaa-036c-4beb-bda0-3a73fe15ccbd.png">

+## 5.4 The production

+A production was already created and you just need to open it via the management portal.

 # 6. How to start coding
 This repository is ready to code in VSCode with InterSystems plugins.